To measure the success of your SEO campaign, you’ll need to track a variety of metrics.

 - Discover the tools you can use to measure them

-At the end of this article, you will have a better understanding of why metric tracking is necessary for SEO and how it can help your business improve its rank in search engine results.
+We cover both free and paid SEO metrics and at the end of this article, you will better understand why metric tracking is necessary for SEO, how to track SEO progress, and how it can help your business improve its rank in search engine results.

 Or if you prefer, check out this video which summarises the metrics in this post.